RedHatNordicsSA/linux4win/content/lab0.md

 ![login page of cockpit](images/login.png)

-This is the first page of the user interface of cockpit:
+This is the first page of the user interface:

 ![system user interface of cockpit](images/interface_system.png)